Implementing a Constructability Program - A Beginner's Guide

 Project owners have no shortage of contract strategies from which to select.
 These strategies can affect the ease in which timely construction input is obtained, and even the quality or value of that input.
 It’s essential then that the owner’s decision concerning which contract strategy to adopt is based on thorough analysis of constructability risk factors, including the risk of poor quality or late constructability input.

 Construction input is only one of many factors that must be considered in selecting the appropriate contract strategy for a project, but don’t underestimate its value.
 Those responsible for contract type selection should be aware of the potential for contract type to enhance the potential for early and sustained constructability engagement.
 Therefore, it is recommended that teams identify the possible sources of construction input, ranked in order of preference.
 From that list, the desirability of the various contracting strategies can be better determined.
-The below chart connects the sources of construction input with the contract strategy offering the highest probability of delivering that construction input.
+The chart below connects the sources of construction input with the contract strategy offering the highest probability of delivering that construction input.
 This information is based on CII’s data and are recommendations only; each project is unique, and the contract strategy will require thorough analysis to select the most advantageous contract structure.

 Owners should also be cognizant of contract strategic partnerships when discussing contract project options.
 For instance, some facility projects are heavily impacted by installation and testing requirements for permanently engineered equipment.
 For these types of facilities, equipment vendors can provide invaluable constructability input on issues concerning equipment modularization, utilities, configuration types, equipment transport, equipment installation sequence and even start-up activities.
 It would be prudent to consider including the suppliers of major equipment within constructability efforts.
 Even though advanced planning and contract preparation would be required, the benefits to project outcomes are well worth the effort.